tinymce/tinymce-docs/plugins/tinycomments.md

 ```

-This will let the user reply to a comment <..Text>

-> Note: <...Text>

 ## 3. Delete the Comments

-Conversation "delete" function.
-Deletes an entire conversation.
-Returns asynchronously whether the conversation was deleted.
+Tiny Comments uses the Conversation "delete" function.
+Applying this function deletes an entire conversation and returns asynchronously whether the comment/comment thread was removed.

+Here is an example of how to delete a comment:

 ```js
 const del = function(conversationUid, done, fail) {